fr0xk/Scripts/Markdown/EMH.md

-# Interpretation of Efficient Market Hypothesis and the Role of Technical Analysis
+# Interpretation of Efficient Market Hypothesis and the Role of Technical Analysis & Value

 ## Introduction: